Tropical storm deaths cross 500 in Southeast Asia, over 4 million affected

 Thailand and Malaysia

-Hat Yai, the largest city in Songkhla, received 335mm of rain last Friday, its highest single-day tally in 300 years, amid days of heavy downpours.
+Hatyai, the largest city in Songkhla, received 335mm of rain last Friday, its highest single-day tally in 300 years, amid days of downpours.